-E-cigarettes are being marketed as a safe alternative to smoking.
-But they're not because e-cigarettes are still putting nicotine — a highly addictive drug — into the body.
+E-cigarettes are devices marketed as a safe alternative to smoking.
+But they're not safe because they put nicotine — a highly addictive drug — into the body.

 Electronic cigarettes are battery-powered smoking devices often designed to look and feel like regular cigarettes.
 They use cartridges filled with a liquid that contains nicotine, flavorings, and other chemicals.
 A heating device in the e-cigarette converts the liquid into a vapor, which the person inhales.
 That's why using e-cigarettes is known as "vaping."